 An impacted tooth cannot fully erupt through the gums and reach its normal position in the mouth because the impacted tooth is positioned against another tooth, bone or soft tissue.

-Impaction typically occurs in the third molars, also called wisdom teeth, because they're the last teeth to erupt.
-By your late teens and early 20s, the jaw has stopped growing and may be too small to accommodate these four teeth.
-This may cause overcrowding or teeth to become twisted, tilted or displaced as the new teeth try to emerge.
+Wisdom teeth (third molar) impaction is most common because they're the last teeth to erupt.
+By your late teens and early 20s, your jaw has stopped growing and may be too small to fit these four teeth.
+This leads to overcrowding or twisting, tilting or displacement as the new teeth try to emerge.

-Impacted teeth are very common and may be attributed to genetics or poor orthodontic treatment.
+Impacted teeth are very common and may be caused by genetics or poor orthodontic treatment.